pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 1. Let the customer pay for that ticket.

-1. Give the customer their ticket and show their change.
+1. Show how much change the customer needs.

 We will now think a bit more about what has to happen in each of these steps, and then start work.